 About Santa Maria in Trastevere

-Santa Maria in Trastevere is thought to have been one of the first – if not actually the first – of the Christian churches in Rome.
+Santa Maria in Trastevere is thought to have been one of the first – if not actually the first – of the Christian churches in Italy’s capital, Rome.

-Whilst most of the building and works contained in Santa Maria in Trastevere date back to the twelfth and thirteenth centuries, the church itself may date back as far as the third century, when it is thought to have been founded by Pope Callixtus.
-Others believe it was established in mid-fourth century by Pope Julius I.
+Whilst most of the building and works contained in Santa Maria in Trastevere date back to the 12th and 13th centuries, the church itself may date back as far as the 3rd century, when it is thought to have been founded by Pope Callixtus.
+Others believe it was established in mid-4th century by Pope Julius I.

 Discover the best Historic sites in Italy, from Ostia Antica to The Trevi Fountain and more, includes an interactive map of Italian cultural places, landmarks and monuments.

 Discover the top Roman ruins in Italy, from the famous Pantheon to the Aquileia Basilica and more, includes an interactive map of Ancient Roman sites to visit.